Continuous Positive Air Pressure (CPAP)

 Basic CPAP keeps the pressure constant all night long.

-A bilevel device gives out more pressure when you breathe in and less when you breathe out.
+A bilevel device (BiPAP) provides more pressure when you breathe in and less when you breathe out.
+A BiPAP machine also may be set to provide automatic breaths to maintain breathing if you stop breathing while sleeping.

 An autoCPAP device automatically adjusts pressure throughout the night and in response to changes such as body position, sleep stage, and snoring.